madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

   * Commonly known and unambigous in the business field
   * Loop index variables (i, j, k...)
   * Limited to a very small scope
+- Most coding standards place some extra requirements on names, like
+  * a_ prefix for arguments
+  * m_ prefix for members
+  * no prefix for locals
+  * also statics and globals may have prefixes

 ### Use a variable for a single purpose
 - There is some temptation to reuse variables for new purposes later in functions, avoid this
+- It is possible to limit the scope of some variables
+  * This makes them easier to reason about
+  * Stack space can be reused by later variables, if this is a concern, but it usually is not
+  * While this does free up the name, avoid using the same name for another variable

 ### Const variables where possible
 - Do not declare variables until they can be given a value